twilson63/permaweb-cookbook/docs/src/fundamentals/decentralized-computing/index.md

 # Decentralized Computing

 The Permaweb enables a new paradigm of decentralized computing that goes beyond simple data storage.
-Through technologies like AO (Autonomous Objects) and HyperBEAM, developers can build sophisticated applications that run permanently and trustlessly on a global, decentralized computer.
+Through technologies like AO and HyperBEAM, developers can build sophisticated applications that run permanently and trustlessly on a global, decentralized computer.

 ## Overview